Dube TradePort: Dube TradeZone 1 And 2

 The located inside the zone is the Dube TradeHouse housing freight forwarders and shippers connected by an overhead conveyor air-bridge via the Dube Cargo Terminal.
 Dube TradeZone 1 consists of 26ha and when TradeZone 2 opened in 2015 the area will increase by 51ha.
-Some of the tenants include Samsung Electronics, Rossi SA, Pilosio SA, Tufbag, Yangtze Optical Fibre & Cable and Amsted Reelin.
+Some of the tenants include Samsung Electronics, Rossi SA, Pilosio SA, Tufbag, Yangtze Optical Fibre and Cable and Amsted Reelin.
 Dube TradeZone 3 is set aside for future development with 135ha available for development.
 TradeZone 4 and TradeZone 5 are also being considered for future developments.
 Some of the types of industry the trade port wishes to attract are one that use air cargo and includes light manufacturing, assembling, high-tech industries, automotive industries, clothing and textiles, cold storage, pharmaceutical and electronic manufacturing.

 The establishment of R150 million condom manufacturing facility was announced at the Dube Tradeport on 19 July 2016.
 In a partnership between US-based HBM Group and SA Health, the new facility would have the capacity to produce 700 000 condoms per day for the local and export markets with 145 jobs created.
 October 2016 saw the announcement of the construction of a biopharmaceutical plant costing R1.3 billion at the Dube Tradeport.
 Signed in Goa, India between Cipla BioTec and the South African government, it will see a manufacturing plant producing biosimilars of affordable medicines for cancer and autoimmune diseases, to be sold in Africa and the world.
 It will be fully operational in 2018 with between 300 and 480 jobs created.